 - Add a conditional step

-- Exit a loop when a conditional passes
+- Exit a loop when a condition is met

 In the mabl Trainer, take the following steps to add a conditional step: